-- Make sure to include at least 10 different fiber-reach products per day.
+- Make sure to include at least 10 different fiber-rich products per day.
 Include at least one natural antimicrobial per meal.
-Stop eating anything made from flour, sugar, and take it easy with sweet fruits.
+Stop eating anything made with flour, sugar, and take it easy with sweet fruits.

-- Add probiotics, especially if you are taking antibiotics or finished a cycle in the past 6 months
+- Add probiotics, especially if you are taking antibiotics or finished an antibiotic cycle in the past 6 months.

-Try this for 90 days, then see if they can check your stool for the earlier identified MDRs.
+Try this for 90 days, then see if they can check your stool or urine for the earlier identified MDRs.